Climate justice at the heart of women’s health

 Breakfast included

-Please join us for an exciting discussion with a stellar panel, including:
+Please join us for an exciting discussion with stellar speakers, including:

 • Amanda Ellis, Former New Zealand Ambassador to the United Nations and the first women to lead NZAID